eurofurence/reg-attendee-service/README.md

 **MVP 2.** The absolute minimum needed for EF and MMC reg to work.

- - implements admin fields handling
+ - ✅ implements admin fields handling
- - implements status transitions
+ - ✅ implements status transitions
- - includes an openapi spec
+ - ✅ includes an openapi spec
- - talks to payment service as appropriate
+ - 🚧 talks to payment service as appropriate
- - talks to mail service as appropriate
+ - 🚧 talks to mail service as appropriate
- - obtains IDP tokens from the cookies set by the auth service, as well as fixed token security for backend requests
+ - ✅ obtains IDP tokens from the cookies set by the auth service, as well as fixed token security for backend requests
- - auth header and tokens are honored for all requests, even the ones that do not require authorization
+ - ✅ auth header and tokens are honored for all requests, even the ones that do not require authorization
- - fields for MMC have been added as well (partner, ...)
+ - 🚧 fields for MMC have been added as well (partner, ...)
- - day guests are supported simply via the package subsystem
+ - ✅ day guests are supported simply via the package subsystem
- - guests are supported as an admin only flag which will cause the system to assign 0 dues
+ - 🚧 guests are supported as an admin only flag which will cause the system to assign 0 dues
- - implements a general request timeout and panic handling
+ - ✅ implements a general request timeout and panic handling

 Limitations:
- - no search functionality yet - note this will make search and interfaces in regsys classic very slow
+ - ❌ no search functionality yet - note this will make search and interfaces in regsys classic very slow
+ - ❌ no bans support at this point

 ### for later

-- separate logging target for log output during test runs, so log output can be asserted (and isn't output)
-- security with oauth2 server
-    - JWT keyset integration with IDP
 - more fine-grained permissions using JWT
   - viewAttendees, changeAttendees, viewAttendeeAdmininfo, changeAttendeeAdmininfo rights
-    - additional acceptance tests for security